 The Leuphana, University of Lüneburg, is a medium-sized university without the classical faculties that have a certain affinity with entrepreneurship.
-The principal approach "Humboldt and Schumpeter" was developed with the objective of creating links between the field of entrepreneurship (as part of the Faculty of Business and Economics) and, in particular, the three non-economic faculties: the Faculty of Education, the Faculty of Humanities and Social Sciences, as well as the Faculty of Sustainability.
-Within this approach is the hope of constructively breaking down reservations academic staff and students of these faculties might have towards an economisation of contents and objectives of education.
+The principal approach "Humboldt and Schumpeter" was developed with the objective of creating links between the field of entrepreneurship (as part of the Faculty of Business and Economics) and, in particular, the three noneconomic faculties: the Faculty of Education, the Faculty of Humanities and Social Sciences, as well as the Faculty of Sustainability.
+The approach is connected with the hope for constructively breaking down reservations academic staff and students of these faculties might have towards an economization of contents and objectives of education.
 Therefore, the Leuphana follows an integrative and comprehensive approach of entrepreneurship education.
-This aim is to get as many students as possible exposed to the issue of entrepreneurial thinking and behaviour.
+This aim is to get as many students as possible in contact with the issue of entrepreneurial thinking and behaviour.
 The other objective is to help develop the general competence in students to turn ideas into action.
-The Leuphana supports entrepreneurship education initiatives in all faculties and offers a variety of curricular and extra-curricular activities targeting different groups - from students without any knowledge about entrepreneurship to nascent entrepreneurs.
+The Leuphana supports entrepreneurship education initiatives in all faculties and offers a variety of curricular and extra-curricular activities targeting different groups from students without any knowledge about entrepreneurship to nascent entrepreneurs.
 The curricular and extra-curricular offers are designed or supported and coordinated by the Entrepreneurship Hub - a centralised unit that also comprises the start-up service, the career service and the transfer service.
 A notable feature is the overall presence and visibility of the strategic orientation of promoting entrepreneurial thinking and behaviour consistent with societal issues.
-To ensure that the activities in different third party funding projects work in synergy, respective strategies are strongly recommended.
+To ensure that the activities in different third party funding projects work in synergy respective strategies are strongly recommendable.
 To guarantee didactic quality a continuous co-ordinated development is necessary.